LightningBolt226/KissAnimeDownloader/README.md

 # KissAnimeDownloader
 Tired of downloading each episode in a season individually?
-With this, simply copy paste it into your browser's console and it will generate all the download links for each episode in once neat page!
+With this, simply copy paste it into your browser's console and it will generate all the download links for each episode in one neat page!

 # Installation
 1. Go to the main page of the Anime